 Frustrating, uncomfortable, and sometimes embarrassing, eczema is a skin condition that can flare up a few times a year or be something that you have to deal with daily.
 Characterized by rough and inflamed skin and blisters that itch and cause bleeding, this skin disorder can really affect your quality of life.
 Fortunately, your suffering can be controlled, and we have compiled a list of top eczema treatments that can help bring comfort back to your life.

-If your doctor has diagnosed you with atopic dermatitis, then you’ve got the skin condition commonly called eczema.
+If your doctor has diagnosed you with atopic dermatitis, then you have got the skin condition commonly called eczema.
 Of course, you might have figured this out on your own—eczema causes red, itchy skin, making life uncomfortable.
 It may go away on its own, but it can always flare back up.
 Since there are no mainstream cures for eczema, natural remedies for eczema are common.
 These typically aim at relieving itching and prevent flare-ups.

 There are many causes of eczema including health conditions, genetic factors, and irritants.
 Each type of dermatitis can look different and tends to occur on different parts of the body.
 Before determining how to treat eczema, it is helpful to know what type you are dealing with.